Ripley6811/FSND-P4-Conference-Organization-App/README.md

 is an inequality filter on a different property regarding *time*.
 One way around this is to retrieve the results using one filter and then proceed to programmatically filter the results by the other property.
-The best way is to filter for session type, then take advantage of query ordering of type, date and time.
-Followed by a programmatic filter to remove sessions starting at 7pm or later.
+The best way is to first filter for session *type*.
+Then take advantage of query ordering of *type*, then *date* and *time*.
+Follow this with a programmed filter to remove sessions starting at 7pm or later.

+If filtering by *startTime* first, then we cannot order by *date* before *startTime* because of another restriction where the first ordering property must match the filtering property.

 This is implemented in the `getTypeAndTime` endpoint for demonstration.
 This endpoint can be expanded upon but is currently